goodonone/celebrity-health-fitness-video-subscription/README.md

 ![Design Tier Three View for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Content/TierThreeView.jpg)

-When the timer hits 00:00:00 the Live One-On-One Video Begins.
+When the timer hits 00:00:00 the Live Workout Begins.

 ![Design Tier Three Live Video Continued for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Content/TierThreeLiveWorkoutView.jpg)

-Future Work:
+## Future Development:
- search functionlity
+- Complete Search functionlity, to be able to search for specific videos and items in the store.
- password mismatch checks
+- Check for all edge cases in the Password Missmatch check in the Sign-Up Form.

 # Backend
 The Backend for Celebrity Health & Fitness App was developed using MVC based Node.js and Express.js, utilizing Sequalize.
 With a RESTful API that can scale based on demands reliably; with MySQL as the database.